jcalahor/document_orm/README.md

 Running the generator.

 Onces setup is complete, we use generator.py to run the generation of the pieces of code that will allow us to store the entities.
-The screenshot below shows the code (stored procedures and python modules) that is created.
+The screenshot below shows the code (stored procedures and python modules) that are created.

 ![Alt text](/doc/images/generated_code.png?raw=true "structure")